The Repository

 The Repository is an American daily local newspaper serving the Canton, Ohio area.
-It is currently owned by Gannett and is part of the USA TODAY Network.
+It is currently owned by USA Today Co. and is part of the USA TODAY Network.
 The Repository is the oldest continuously run business in Stark County, the oldest continuously published newspaper in Ohio and (as of 2015) the 11th oldest in the U.S.

 History

 Historically, the newspaper had strong Republican connections, most notably with President William McKinley, who was married to Ida Saxton McKinley, the granddaughter of the paper's founder.

 The paper eventually changed names from The Ohio Repository to The Canton Repository then to The Repository, currently interchanging the latter two.